 The purpose of the Scoping Meeting shall be to discuss alternative interconnection options, to exchange information including any transmission data that would reasonably be expected to impact such interconnection options, to analyze such information and to determine the potential feasible Points of Interconnection.
 Transmission Provider and Interconnection Customer will bring to the meeting such technical data, including, but not limited to: (i) general facility loadings, (ii) general instability issues, (iii) general short circuit issues, (iv) general voltage issues, and (v) general reliability issues as may be reasonably required to accomplish the purpose of the meeting.
 Transmission Provider and Interconnection Customer will also bring to the meeting personnel and other resources as may be reasonably required to accomplish the purpose of the meeting in the time allocated for the meeting.
-On the basis of the meeting, Interconnection Customer shall designate its Point of Interconnection, pursuant to Section 6.1, and one or more available alternative Point(s) of Interconnection.
-The duration of the meeting shall be sufficient to accomplish its purpose. .5 OASIS Posting.
+On the basis of the meeting, Interconnection Customer shall designate its Point of Interconnection, pursuant to Section 4.4.1, and one or more available alternative Point(s) of Interconnection.
+The duration of the meeting shall be sufficient to accomplish its purpose.

+4.4.7 Scoping Meeting for Definitive Interconnection Study Process.

+Within ten (10) Business Days after the close of the DISIS Request Window described in Section 10.1, Transmission Provider shall host an open Scoping Meeting, for all Interconnection Requests received during that DISIS Request Window.
+If requested by the Interconnection Customer, Transmission Provider shall also hold individual customer specific Scoping Meetings, which must be requested no later than fifteen (15) business days after the close of the DISIS Request Window.

+The purpose of the Scoping Meeting shall be to discuss alternative interconnection options, to exchange information, including any transmission data that would reasonably be expected to impact such interconnection options, to preliminarily analyze such information; and to determine the potential feasible Point(s) of Interconnection.
+Transmission Provider and Interconnection Customer will bring to the meeting such technical data, including, but not limited to: (i) general facility loadings, (ii) general instability issues, (iii) general short circuit issues, (iv) general voltage issues, and (v) general reliability issues as may be reasonably required to accomplish the purpose of the meeting.
+Transmission Provider and Interconnection Customer will also bring to the meeting personnel and other resources as may be reasonably required to accomplish the purpose of the meeting in the time allocated for the meeting.
+On the basis of the meeting, Interconnection Customer shall designate a single, definitive Point of Interconnection, pursuant to Section 4.4.2.
+The duration of the meeting shall be sufficient to accomplish its purpose.

+At Interconnection Customer's option, the Transmission Provider and Interconnection Customer will identify alternative Point(s) of Interconnection and configurations at the Scoping Meeting to evaluate in the DISIS Cluster Study Process and attempt to eliminate alternatives in a reasonable fashion given resources and information available.
+Interconnection Customer shall select a single definitive Point of Interconnection to be studied no later than the execution of the DISIS Agreement and shall provide affirmation of Site Control to construct the entire Generating Facility and all required Interconnection Facilities to the designated Point of Interconnection or the deposit in lieu of Site Control prescribed in Section 4.4.2 (c.) no later than commencement of the Phase 1 study process described in Section 10.8.

+4.5 OASIS Posting.